 Faculty members who perform scholarly professional service use their knowledge and expertise in a service opportunity to the University, the community, or their profession.
-Appropriate documentation of scholarly service describes the role of the faculty member in each service activity, how the faculty member uses their expertise in the role, and clearly demonstrates the outcome or impact of the service activity.
+Appropriate documentation of scholarly service describes the role of the faculty member in each service activity, how he or she uses their expertise in the role, and clearly demonstrates the outcome or impact of the service activity.
 Reports of service lack a scholarly dimension when they merely list committee assignments, provide no evidence of the nature of activities or results, provide evidence of outcomes but no evidence of the individual's role, have no review by others, or provide no evidence of how the service work is consistent with professional development or goals.
 Although all professional service may not be scholarly, faculty should document the quality and significance of all service activities.
 Scholarly service can move toward scholarship as it meets some or all of the following criteria:

-- 1. The service is documented as intellectual work. - 2.
-There is evidence of significance and impact from multiple sources. - 3.
-There is evidence of individual contributions. - 4.
-There is evidence of leadership. - 5.
-There is dissemination through peer-reviewed publications or presentations. - 6.
-There is dissemination to peers, clients, the public, patients, etc. - 7.
-There is peer review of the professional service.
+- 1. the service is documented as intellectual work - 2. there is evidence of significance and impact from multiple sources - 3. there is evidence of individual contributions - 4. there is evidence of leadership - 5. there is dissemination through peer-reviewed publications or presentations - 6. there is dissemination to peers, clients, the public, patients, etc. - 7. there is peer review of the professional service.

 Faculty members who are in administrative positions often provide oversight to initiatives that strengthen and enhance the mission of their unit.
 Building innovative programs, policies, and procedures can require scholarly investigations (e.g., research or literature reviews) and can lead to outcomes and products that are shared at professional meetings or in professional publications.
-For example, a department chair might develop a mentoring program in the department that is shared in professional meetings or publications and becomes nationally recognized.
+For example, a department chair might develop a mentoring program in his or her department that is shared in professional meetings or publications and becomes nationally recognized.